Back to all posts

 Think of this as your emergency action plan.
 By following these steps, you can protect your home and your family while getting a handle on the problem.
 From stopping the flow of water to assessing the risks, here’s exactly what you should do the moment you discover a backup.

-Step 1: Stop Using Water and Cut the Power
+Step 1: Stop Using Water and Turn Off Power

 Your absolute first move is to stop using all water in your home.
 That means no flushing toilets, running sinks, or starting the dishwasher or washing machine.
 Any water you send down your drains can add to the backup, making the flooding worse.
 If you can, find your home’s main water shut-off valve and turn it off completely.